My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

-There’s a lot of options here, don’t be overwhelmed!
+There are a lot of options here, don’t be overwhelmed!
 Listen to this podcast to learn about the first 3 tasks I recommend a business owner hand off to their digital marketing assistant.

 What kind of industries can VAs work in?